Alerting and Actions

 There are three predefined alerts and one alerting rule, hence you are not required to create alerts or rules to start getting notifications, you can use the predefined ones.

 Let’s consider an example.
 A monitor is set to check a CPU usage on a certain host and configured to switch to Down state if the CPU load is too high.
-We need to notify a system administrator with an e-mail message and a pop-up window immediately after the monitor switches to Down state and repeat the e-mail notification in 5 minutes if the problem still persists (i.e., if the CPU load is still high), but escalate on worktime only.
+We need to notify a system administrator with an e-mail message and a pop-up window if the monitor switches to Down state and remains in this state for 10 seconds.
+Also we need to notify the senior system administrator via e-mail if the problem still persists within 30 minutes after it was encountered (i.e., if the CPU load is still high), but escalate on worktime only.
 Also, we need to notify the administrator if the monitor switches to OK state, i.e. if the problem is resolved.

-For this particular case we need to create three alerts on Settings -> Alerts tab:
+For this particular case we need to create four alerts on Settings -> Alerts tab:

-- Escalation (e-mail) alert that will be sent in 5min if the problem still persists, the e-mail simple action will be executed on worktime only:
+- Escalation (e-mail to Senior Administrator) alert that will be sent in 30min if the problem still persists, this e-mail simple action will be executed on worktime only:

-- Recovery from down (e-mail) alert that will be sent after the problem is resolved, the e-mail simple action will be executed 24/7:
+- Recovery from down (e-mail) alert that will be sent after the problem is resolved, this e-mail simple action will be executed 24/7:

 The detailed description of how to create and modify an alert is here.

 After the alerts are created we need to construct an alerting rule on the Settings -> Alerting Rules tab: let’s assign our alerts to the monitor state changes.
-In the Down State Alerts section we select Down (e-mail + pop-up) alert from drop-down list to be executed when the monitor enters Down state.
-We check escalation checkbox and select Escalation (e-mail) alert to execute it in 5min.
+In the Down State Alerts section we select Down (e-mail to Administrator + pop-up) alert from drop-down list to be executed when the monitor enters Down state.
+We check escalation checkbox (‘When monitor remains in Down state…’), set the escalation time limit (30 min) and frequency (repeat every 30 min), and select Escalation (e-mail) alert.
 We check recovery checkbox and select Recovery from down (e-mail) alert to be executed upon recovery from Down state.
 There is no need to configure Warning State Alerts and Event Alert sections, since we don’t need to inform anyone about these state changes in this example.

 This is our final example alerting rule as it is constructed on the Settings -> Alerting Rules tab: